Norton Rose Fulbright (Asia) LLP

 Katie is a member of the executive committee of the Asia-Pacific Forum for International Arbitration and its publication sub-committee.
 She is also assistant editor of the Singapore Law Blog, and publishes and speaks regularly on international arbitration.
-From 2018 to 2020, Katie was a 'buddy' in a Young ICCA Mentoring Group for aspiring international arbitration practitioners.
+From 2018 to 2020, she was a 'buddy' in a Young ICCA Mentoring Group for aspiring international arbitration practitioners.

-From 2015 to 2016, Katie was an elected member of the Council of the Law Society of Singapore for a two-year term, during which she was part of the Young Lawyers Task Force that studied and proposed ways to improve the professional training and lives of younger lawyers.
+From 2015 to 2016, Katie was an elected member of the Council of the Law Society of Singapore for a two-year term, during which she was part of the Young Lawyers Task Force that studied and proposed ways to improve the professional training and the lives of younger lawyers.

-Prior to joining the firm in June 2010, Katie worked for several years in a leading boutique litigation and arbitration firm.
+Prior to joining the firm in June 2010, she worked for several years in a leading boutique litigation and arbitration firm.
 Katie read law at the London School of Economics and Political Science (LSE).

 She is bilingual in English and Mandarin and has a working knowledge of Cantonese.